CancerDataAggregator/CDA-HelpDesk/docs/release_notes/cdapython.md

 - Hotfix to resolve issues when using the summary_counts() function with the mutation table

 We discovered a problem when attempting to use the summary_counts() function with the mutation table.
 Attempting this would always result in an error.
-This was caused by an oversite in the code when we made the change from somatic_mutation to mutation in the previous release.
+This was caused by an oversight in the code when we made the change from somatic_mutation to mutation in the previous release.
 The issue has been resolved.

 ## Available June 26, 2024